-According to a study by mConcierge, 90 percent of Americans actually use their smartphones for work purposes.
-This is why many businesses are adopting a Bring Your Own Device strategy so that personal devices can be used safely at work and for work.
-Unfortunately, not every worker has the willpower to forsake a mobile device’s time-wasting apps.
+Timesuck Apps at WorkAccording to a study by mConcierge, 9% of Americans use their smartphones for work.
+Many businesses have a Bring Your Own Device policy so personal devices can be used safely at work.
+Unfortunately, not everyone has the willpower to ignore those time-wasting apps while at the office.
 For Jake Knapp, blogger and design partner at Google Venture, the struggle is real.

 My iPhone made me twitchy.
 I could feel it in my pocket, calling me, like the Ring called Bilbo Baggins.
 It distracted me from my kids.
 It distracted me from my wife.
 It distracted me anytime, anywhere.
 I just didn’t have the willpower to ignore email and Twitter and Instagram and the whole world wide web.
 Infinity in my pocket was too much.

 Knapp came up with a simple solution; dumb down his smartphone.
 If he got rid of the most distracting apps and only kept the absolute essentials, his phone would lose its power over him.
 Here are four helpful tips that Knapp came up: